martijnende/diabayes/docs/source/user-guide/friction_experiments.md

 ```
 (Steady-state friction data of a halite-muscovite gouge mixture, deformed at room temperature and a normal load of 5 MPa.
 Data from _Niemeijer & Spiers_{footcite}`niemeijer2006`)

+---

 One of the most significant observations (also shown in the figure above), is that the steady-state friction coefficient varies systematically with the fault slip rate.
 Under some conditions, the friction increases with increasing slip rate, a phenomenon that is called _velocity-strengthening_ (because the fault becomes "stronger" with increasing sliding velocity).
 The converse case is called _velocity-weakening_.
 It is widely thought that velocity-weakening is a prerequisite for earthquakes in nature.

 ## Velocity-step tests

+One remarkable feature of many frictional materials, is that they display a rather curious transient response to an instantaneous step in the external loading velocity.
+This is most clearly seen in experiments where a fault is driven at a constant rate until steady-state is reached, after which this rate is stepwise increased or decreased.
+This protocol is called a "velocity-step test".
+The study of the transient frictional response induced by a velocity-step has laid the foundation for much of our understanding of fault friction and earthquakes.

 ## Stick-slip instabilities